maximiliano722/ABB-Website/README.md

   `GOOGLE_OAUTH_CLIENT_SECRET: 'YOUR_GOOGLE_OAUTH_CLIENT_SECRET_HERE'`

+In order to successfully deploy a new app, you'll need to export this key from the app:

+   RAILS_MASTER_KEY

+This will help access the credentails needed for the application to use AWS S3's storage services, otherwise the app will not work.

   ## Cloud Image Storage ##
 The images uploaded within this application are stored on a cloud storage provided by AWS's S3 service.
 The images are automatically deleted from the cloud when the users and sponsors with pictures are deleted on the application.